rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/HTTP Verb Tampering/Introduction.md

 | `OPTIONS` | Shows different options accepted by a web server, like accepted HTTP verbs                          |
 | `PATCH`   | Apply partial modifications to the resource at the specified location                               |

-HTTP Verb Tampering is an attack in which an attacker takes advantage of a misconfiguration in web servers or web applications when handling different HTTP verbs/methods, to gain access to sensitive pages or even bypass certain security controls.
+HTTP Verb Tampering is an attack in which an attacker takes advantage of a misconfiguration in web servers or web applications when handling different HTTP verbs/methods, to gain access to sensitive pages or even bypass security controls.

 For example, imagine a web application and a web server are configured to only accept `GET` and `POST` methods, sending different HTTP methods would cause the application to show an error page, that itself isn't a vulnerability.
-However, if the web server configurations are not restricted to accept only `GET` and `POST` methods, and the web application is not developed to handle other types of HTTP requests, an attacker may be able to take advantage of this misconfiguration to gain access to admin/staff-only functionalities, or even bypass certain security controls.
+However, if the web server configurations are not restricted to accept only `GET` and `POST` methods, and the web application is not developed to handle other types of HTTP requests, an attacker may be able to take advantage of this misconfiguration to gain access to admin/staff-only functionalities, or even bypass security controls.

 As mentioned in the example above, exploiting HTTP Verb Tampering vulnerabilities is usually a relatively straightforward process.
 We just need to try alternate HTTP methods to see how they are handled by the web server and the web application.